BHI-Research/OST/examples/README.md

 # OSM++ - Examples

-This folder contains examples that you can use to easily test OSM.
-Just compile the source code and run the scripts that you'll find in each folder.
+This folder contains examples that you can use to easily test the OST's Evaluator.
+Just compile the source code following the instructions in the `evaluator` folder and run the scripts that you'll find in each folder.

 * half-same-data: the half of the summarization data is the same as the user reference.
 In this case, F-measure should be 0.5.